JFan2016/CarND-Advanced-Lane-Lines/README.md

         right_curverad = ((1 + (2*right_fit_cr[0]*y_eval*ym_per_pix + right_fit_cr[1])**2)**1.5) / np.absolute(2*right_fit_cr[0])
         return left_fit, right_fit, np.sqrt(left_fit[1]/len(leftx)), np.sqrt(right_fit[1]/len(rightx)), left_curverad, right_curverad, None

+Note in the function above how the radius of curvature is calculated for the two lanes.
+First, constants establish a conversion between pixel coordinates in the \(x\) and \(y\) directions and corresponding real-world coordinates (in meters) in the \(x\) and \(z\) direction.
+By \(z\) direction I mean depth into the frame.
+This is an important point, because we must account for the fact that the three-dimensional real-world image has been warped by the perspective transform into a two-dimensional pixel-space image.
+Second, we fit our model again, this time after converting our pixel coordinates into real-world values.
+This is important!
+A simple conversion of radius-of-curvature estimates taken from our original fit would not be correct, because that fit does not account for the warping between the three-dimensional real world and the two-dimensional pixel-space of the image plane.
+Third, for the left and right lanes we calculate the radius of curvature using the model fit parameters, according to this formula.

+\[ R_{curve} = \frac{\left(1 + \left(2 A y +
+      B\right)^2\right)^{3/2}}{\left| 2 A \right|} \]

+The `draw_lane` function takes a distortion-corrected unwarped image, a warped binary image like, model fit parameters, real-world lane-curvature estimates in meters, and an image unwarping function.
+It uses these to annotate the undistorted image with a depiction of the lane, along with vital statistics on the left and right lane curvature, and the position of the camera with respect to the center of the lane (taken as the mean of the two lane locations).

     def draw_lane(undistorted, warped_binary, l_fit, r_fit, l_rad, r_rad, unwarp):
         # Create an image to draw the lines on
         warp_zero = np.zeros_like(warped_binary).astype(np.uint8)